Aishuu-02/one-credit-demo-remote/README.md

-# hello this is for checking the knowlege learned tdy abt git.
+# This is a sample trial for checking the knowlege learned tdy abt git.